TommyRiquet/Snapchat_saved_messages/README.md

 ## Snapchat Saved Messages
+Did your ex just blocked you on Snapchat ? and you want to get back all the saved messages ?
+Well this project is for you !
-A simple python script to sort Snapchat datas
+It's a simple python script to fetch a conversation in your Snapchat personnal data

 ## Preparation
 You'll need to go on [Snapchat Website](https://accounts.snapchat.com/accounts/downloadmydata) and download your personnal data